January 15, 2019

 Free your Synology ports for Docker

-I’ve been running Pi-Hole on my Synology for a good few years.
-It has taken me a while to figure out how to run it the way I liked to which is why I wrote the previous guide a few years ago. (see: Running Pi-Hole inside Docker on Synology)
+I’ve been running Pi-Hole on my Synology for many many years.
+It took me a while to figure out how to run it on my Synology the way I was happy which is why I wrote the previous guide a few years ago. (see: Running Pi-Hole inside Docker on Synology)

 Although this has helped me and many others, I was never quite happy about the outcome and have strived to find a better way.
-I didn’t want to have to rely on WebStation or anything else outside of the docker container.
-Thankfully I stumbled upon dockers network driver named macvlan.
+It didn’t feel sensible to rely on WebStation or anything external to the docker container.
+Thankfully I stumbled upon a docker network driver named macvlan.

-Note: I will be using the command line in this guide however the containers will still be visible in the Synology Docker UI.
+Note: I will be using the command line in this guide however the containers will still be visible in the Synology Contaner Manager and can also be controlled using it if preferred.
+Whilst I discuss the individual commands I would advise using the docker compose method as this creates everything together.

 Using macvlan for networking